vespCV/VespaVelutina-Impact/README.md

 - Ranges and means are presented where available
 - Statistical significance is noted where reported
 - Methodological differences between studies should be considered when interpreting results
-- This summary is made with a human in the loop, when you see an error please make an issue.
+- This summary is made with a human in the loop, when you see an error please create an issue.